How to Install Your Own Private E-mail Server in the Cloud

 While I’m not entirely surprised by the PRISM disclosure, I am disgusted by the U.S. government’s wholesale violation of Americans’ Fourth Amendment Right to privacy in the electronic age and President Obama’s heightened attacks on whistleblowers.
 I’m also dismayed by what I expect will turn out to be Clinton-esque lies by Google and Facebook about their “lack of” involvement in PRISM.
 In my view, Edward Snowden is a stronger protector of the Bill of Rights than President Barack Obama.
 I especially admire his courage in light of the torture of Bradley Manning.
 I refuse to adjust to the new normal of the authoritarian surveillance state.

-A Tutorial to Self-Host Your Email in the Cloud
+A Tutorial to Self-Host Your Private E-mail Server in the Cloud

 This tutorial provides step by step instructions for installing an open source email server – a path away from GMail which reduces your reliance on Google and at least makes it a bit harder for your communications to be swept up in broader government surveillance such as PRISM.